-Spinach itself is especially rich in iron and loaded with calcium for bone health.
+Spinach itself is especially rich in iron.
 Meanwhile, lemon juice offers high amounts of potassium, vitamin B6 and C — which increases the absorption of the iron in the spinach.

 The addition of pineapple will naturally sweeten the drink, so you can totally leave the sugar out if preferred.
 Ripe and firm pineapple would be the best choice.

 How To Make Spinach Juice

 Run the spinach, celery, pineapple, and green grapes through a juicer.
 Collect the juice in a large pitcher.

 Add lemon juice, sugar, and water in the spinach juice.
 Stir until well combined.

 Divide into serving glasses without ice cubes.
 Served chilled if desired.

 How To Tell If Spinach Has Gone Bad?

 Spinach, like all other leafy greens, is highly perishable and a natural harborer of bacteria.
 It’s prone to going bad very quickly, which is not surprising at all.